heyjoakim/elgamal_encryption/README.md

 # elgamal_encryption
 ElGamal encryption public-key cryptosystem
-For Security 1 Msc Computer Science IT-University of Copenhagen

 **1. Alice wants to send 2000 DKK to Bob through a confidential message.
 A decision to use the ElGamal public key method is chosen.
 The keyring material used to send the message to Bob is as follows:**